 - torrential rain, flooding, mud

 Safety of students and safety of drivers is the overriding consideration when a decision is made to delay, alter or cancel bus service.
-That decision is made jointly by First Student Canada, Saskatoon Public Schools and Greater Saskatoon Catholic Schools.
+That decision is made jointly by our school bus service providers, Saskatoon Public Schools and Greater Saskatoon Catholic Schools.

 Safety of students and safety of drivers is the overriding consideration when a decision is made to delay, alter or cancel taxicab service.
 The decision is made jointly between Saskatoon Public Schools and the taxicab companies.

 Working together for safe schools